-The Group has made a profit for the year of $\mathfrak{L}0.9m$ (2019 $\mathfrak{L}2.3m$) and had net current assets at 31 December 2020 of $\mathfrak{L}2.1m$ (2019 net current assets of $\mathfrak{L}1m$).
-The result of the company for the financial year was a profit of $\mathfrak{L}0.8m$ (2019: $\mathfrak{L}2.2m$).
+The Group has made a profit for the year of $\pounds 0.6m$ (2020 $\pounds 0.9m$) and had net current assets at 31 December 2021 of $\pounds 2.5m$ (2020 net current assets of $\pounds 2.1m$).
+The result of the company for the financial year was a profit of $\pounds 0.4m$ (2020: $\pounds 0.8m$).

-The financial statements have therefore been prepared on a going concern basis which assumes the group will continue in operation for a period of at least 12 months from the date of approval of the financial statements.
+Amendment to IFRS 16 Amendment to IFRS 4, IFRS 7, IFRS 9, IFRS 16 and IAS 39 The financial statements have therefore been prepared on a going concern basis which assumes the group will continue in operation for a period of at least 12 months from the date of approval of the financial statements.

-The directors have prepared trading and cash flow forecasts for the Group for the period to 31 December 2022, which include the pension scheme contributions as agreed.
+The Directors have prepared trading and cash flow forecasts for the group for the period to 31 December 2023, which include the pension scheme contributions as agreed.
 These forecasts indicate that the Group will be able to operate within its banking facilities and meet its liabilities as the fall due.

-Consistent with the directors' expectations, the overdraft element of the Group's banking facilities was renewed at the same level until 30 April 2022 on 27 April 2021.
+The overdraft element of the Group's banking facilities is in the process of being renewed at the same level.